 Instead, the focus is on the struggle between the small local entrepreneur versus the successful larger property mogul; as well as the love story unfolding between their offspring.

-“Part of the beauty of South Africa, is our diversity.
-This is true within race groups too, as we also enjoy geographical diversity, including the Indian community, that may share common heritage and Indian languages such as Hindi, yet have differences from province to province in terms of accent,
+“Part of the beauty of South Africa is our diversity.
+This is true within race groups too, as we also enjoy geographical diversity, including the Indian community, that may share a common heritage and Indian languages such as Hindi, yet have differences from province to province in terms of accent,

 colloquialisms and slight variations in cuisine.
-The Patels, our hero family, are resident and native to Cape Town, and even though they are practicing Hindus, Bhai and Mary are also an interracial couple, with Bhai being Indian and Mary being Coloured.
+The Patels, our hero family, are residents and native to Cape Town, and even though they are practising Hindus, Bhai and Mary are also an interracial couple, with Bhai being Indian and Mary being Coloured.
 This is a very common phenomenon in Cape Town, where the small Indian and much larger Coloured communities have historically been very integrated,” Kraak continues.